 The need for culturally and linguistically focused education and training for Chinese American patients and caregivers is especially great.
 Poor care and wrong care often result from misunderstandings related to differences in language and culture.
 Chinese Americans continue to have the lowest rates of hospice use of any group.
 In focus groups, Chinese Americans reported they would have made different decisions if they had had more complete information at the time of a loved one’s death.

-- Publishing the first book on the Chinese End of life Movement
+- Published the first book on the Chinese End of life Movement

 WHAT IS THE CACCC?

-The Chinese American Coalition for Compassionate Care, the only organization in the nation devoted to end-of-life concerns in the Chinese community, is an active working coalition of over 80 organizations and a total of almost 1300 individuals.
+The Chinese American Coalition for Compassionate Care, the only coalition in the nation devoted to end-of-life concerns in the Chinese community, is an active working coalition of over 1,300 individual members.

 The CACCC was formed in December 2005 to address the lack of linguistically and culturally appropriate end-of-life information and training available to the Chinese community and those who serve it.
 The CACCC incorporated in 2007, and achieved 501c3 tax-exempt status in the same year.
-A Board of Directors - 15 dedicated volunteers - sets policy for the organization.
-It uses the facilities of its member organizations for trainings and meetings.
+A Board of Directors sets policy for the organization.
 The coalition’s focus is helping Chinese Americans with advance care planning, assisting with palliative care and pain management, providing respite and hospice volunteer training, targeting education for members of the Chinese-American community, and meeting the critical need of educating health care professionals who serve Chinese Americans.

 American Cancer Society, California Chinese Unit